javiearth/git-course/git-course.md

 This course is under development, so new sections will be added in the following weeks/months.
 The current state of the course is:

-- [X] covers day to day tasks.
+- [X] Git Essentials: covers day to day tasks, starting from zero knowledge to junior developers level.

 - [ ] Git Intermediate: good practices and more in deep knowledge of the basics.
+Design to give confidence and use Git more efficiently.

 - [ ] Git Advanced: covers advanced tasks only senior levels professionals will use.

 **Important**
 Git commands are the same no matter which OS you're working with.
-Anyway, the commands in the *installation and previous knowledge* section may be different for you OS.
+Anyway, the commands in the *1.3 Installation and 1.4 Previous knowledge* sections may be different for you OS.
 Apart from that, everything should be same in your machine.

 ## 1. Git Essentials

 ### 1.1 Introduction to git.

 Git is an open-source, distributed, version control software created by Linus Torvalds while working on Linux.
-While using git we work in local (in our computer only).
-There are online platforms that use git to and are designed for working teams developing together.
+While using Git we work in local (in our computer only).
+There are online platforms that use git too and are designed for working teams developing together.
 Some of the most famous platforms are GitHub and GitLab.
-A section about how to work with GitHub will be added to this course soon.

 ### 1.2 Previous knowledge (skip if you are familiar with the Linux terminal).